shpshft/reddit-reader/README.md

 # How it Works

-By default it shows the content from /r/all, but you can easily choose which subreddits you'd like to see content from.
+At first it shows the default subreddits, but you can easily choose which subs you'd like to see content from.

 Images that normally break RES (linking to an Imgur page rather than the actual image, etc.) are magically fetched regardless.